Turned away from a loan or mortgage application because of your credit score?

 However, if a bank or lender checks your credit score as part of an application, it becomes a hard check, which can both lower your score and remain on your credit report for up to two years.
 An important factor to note, many reporting agencies take into account shopping for the best rate, so multiple inquiries within a short time frame for one type of financing is not as harmful.

 - Monitor Balance: Debt utilization ratio is a large percentage of a credit score – how much debt you are using relative to the line of credit extended.
-According to the Financial Consumer Agency of Canada, its best practice to keep this ratio at 35%.
+According to the Financial Consumer Agency of Canada, it’s best practice to keep this ratio at 35%.

-High debt utilization ratios may indicate you are over-leveraging yourself, or struggling to pay down current debts, which will certainly raise red flags to credit reporting agencies.
+High debt utilization ratios may indicate you are over-leveraging yourself or struggling to pay down current debts, which will certainly raise red flags to credit reporting agencies.
 One strategy is to pay off your smaller balances on different credit lines, as you will be documenting multiple instances of successfully paid-off debt.

 - View your Credit Report: Requesting your credit report, from an agency such as Equifax or FICO, can be beneficial for two reasons – you will know where you stand in terms of score, and be able to note and correct any mistakes.
 Additionally, this is a good way to ensure you are not a victim of fraud, like identity theft, which can deteriorate your score.

-Ultimately, improving your credit score is a long process, dependent on several different variables.
+Ultimately, improving your credit score is a long process, dependent on hundreds of different variables.
 Following the steps outlined in this article is a great way to start getting your credit back-on-track.
 Remember, an improved credit score won’t happen overnight, so when following these steps, it’s important to be patient and consistent.